SrushtiHadwale/CODETECH-TASK1/README.md

 Display the result of the operation clearly.
 Handle errors gracefully, such as division by zero or invalid inputs.
 Maintain a user-friendly interface for ease of use.
+### Key Activities:
+Define Requirements:Determine the operations (addition, subtraction, multiplication, division).
+Design User Interface:Sketch a layout for the calculator,design buttons for each operation and digits.
+Testing:Perform unit tests on arithmetic functions,test the user interface for usability and functionality
+#### Technology Used:
+ programming language (e.g., JavaScript, Python), development tools (IDE, libraries).